Actyx/Actyx/web/developer.actyx.com/docs/pond/in-depth/tag-type-checking.md

 `fooBarTag` may contain both: `EventFoo` and `EventBar`.
 But `fooTag` can _only_ contain `EventFoo`.
-So `EventFoo` is the only common type between the two. `and` does detect this _type intersection_ between both arguments, and narrow to it!
+So `EventFoo` is the only common type between the two. `and` does detect this _type intersection_ between both arguments, and narrows down the result’s associated type accordingly.

 Logically, since `fooTag` is only attached to `EventFoo` instances, and we require `fooTag` to be present on the selected events, we can expect to find _no_ `EventBar` instances anymore, when